 Opening hours: 6 am to 1 pm and 3 pm to 8 pm

-10. Sree Adinatha Jain Temple – Most revered Jain temple in the city
+10. Sree Adinatha Jain Temple

 A famous and significant Jain temple in Hyderabad outskirts is Sree Adinatha Jain Temple.
-Located in Kshetra, on Hyderabad-Medhak road, this ancient temple belongs to the Digambar sect of the Jain community and boasts of beautiful architecture, stone carvings and wood carvings.
+Located in Kshetra, on Hyderabad-Medhak road, this ancient temple belongs to the Digambar sect of the Jain community and boasts of beautiful architecture, stone carvings, and wood carvings.
 The main idol of Parshvnath, made of jet black granite stone is 11 feet high and is seen in a standing posture with 7 serpent hoods.
-Other attractions of this temple are column of Man-stambh or dignity and model of great teerth Sammed Shikharji.
+Other attractions of this temple are a column of Man-stambh or dignity and model of great teerth Sammed Shikharji.
 The temple also offers dharamshala like accommodation with cozy rooms and pure Jain food options.

 Opening hours: 6 am to 9 pm